You can easily take amazing pictures of the Milky Way or the moon with your smartphone in 2024. But what phone has the best camera for this?

 - RAM: 6 GB

-Latest Apple iPhone
+Latest Apple iPhone with best camera

 - Best iPhone camera yet